Why join CAPRA as a student?

 A Day in the Life of a Regulatory Professional

-Take a look at some interviews conducted by students with a variety of Canadian Regulatory Professionals
+Take a look at some interviews conducted by the student relations committee with a variety of Canadian Regulatory Professionals.

 Useful Tools for the new Regulatory Professional